Dev7ex/MultiWorld/README.md

     whitelist:
       usage: '%prefix% §cUsage: /world whitelist <World> <On | Off | Add | List | Remove> <Player>'
       add:
-        already-added: '%prefix% §The player %player_name% §7is already §7on the whitelist!'
+        already-added: '%prefix% §7The player %player_name% §7is already §7on the whitelist!'
         successfully-added: '%prefix% §7You have added %player_name% §7to the whitelist of world §b%world_name%'
       list:
         empty: '%prefix% §7The whitelist for world §b%world_name% §7is empty'